-.2 means are provided to ensure that any fault (e. g. power break, short circuit, earth) occurring in the loop will not render the whole loop ineffective.
-It means that a fault occurring in the loop only renders ineffective a part of the loop not being larger than a section of a system without means of remotely identifying each detector;
+.2 means are provided to ensure that any fault (e.g. power break, short circuit, earth) occurring in the loop will not render the whole loop ineffective.
+It means that a fault occurring in the loop only renders ineffective a part of the loop not being larger than a section of a system without means of remotely identifying each detector (refer also to 2.2.6.5, Part VI "Fire Protection");